yukio708/gfarm-http-gateway/server/README.md

 > Note: `gfarm-http-gateway.sh` is a wrapper around **Uvicorn** to launch the FastAPI app (`gfarm_http_gateway:app`).
 > This script:
 > - Loads common paths from `gfarm-http-gateway-common.sh` (virtual environment, Uvicorn binary, app entrypoint).
-> - Check if gf* commands exist.
+> - Checks if gf* commands exist.
 > - Cleans up temporary files in `$GFARM_HTTP_TMPDIR` before starting.
 > - Changes to the project root directory.
 > - Runs Uvicorn with `--proxy-headers` and forwards any extra arguments.

 #### Accessible from any host (0.0.0.0)

-Expose the gateway to all network interfaces:
+Expose gfarm-http-gateway to all network interfaces:

 ```bash
 ./bin/gfarm-http-gateway.sh --host 0.0.0.0 --port 8000